Disclaimer: Some postings contain other author's material. All such material is used here for fair use and discussion purposes.

 Predestination by the Father of our Lord Jesus Christ

 The God of predestination is truly the almighty King, but also the loving and righteous Father who “predestined us unto the adoption of children” (Eph.
 1:5).
 Predestination is an act of infinite fatherly love, taking outsiders into his family forever.
 God’s election of sinners apart from any merit of their own directs salvation “to the praise of the glory of his grace” (Eph.
 1:6).
 However, God is not indifferent to justice.
 Far from it!
 For he predestined his chosen ones to salvation “by Jesus Christ” (Eph.
 1:5), requiring that Christ satisfy his justice by “redemption through his blood” (Eph.
 1:7).
 (We noted Paul's changing the narrative above.
-As a result, we are not certain that he is actually addressing his readers in these verses.)
+As a result, we are not certain that he was actually addressing his readers in these verses.)

 We do not understand why God has chosen some and not others.
 However, Why didn’t God choose to save everyone? is the wrong question to ask.
 In light of man’s heinous rebellion against his Maker, we should ask, Why didn’t God damn everyone to hell?
 The astounding fact is not that God damns sinners to hell, but that he saves and reconciles sinners to himself.
 Unconditional election is the friend—not the enemy—of sinners, for without it no one would be saved.
 In the end, however, we must bow before God’s rights as our Maker.
 When people accuse God of injustice because of predestination, Paul replies, “Hath not the potter power over the clay?”
 (Rom.
 9:21).
 The Creator has the right to do what he pleases with his creatures.